 Enjoy spectacular scenery in one of Australia’s premier wine growing districts

-This tour offers a remarkable wine and food experience in Australia’s oldest wine region.
+Our Hunter Valley Private Tour offers a remarkable wine and food experience in Australia’s oldest wine region.

 - You may choose the wineries we visit, or you can leave it up to us.

 On our Hunter Valley Private Tour we may stop in picturesque Brooklyn for morning tea.
 The village is squeezed between Ku-ring-gai Chase National Park and the lower, estuarine reaches of the Hawkesbury River.

 Alternatively, we can take the scenic route winding north through national parks and towns and villages – most notably, the charming heritage village of Wollombi.

 Once we reach the wine growing region of the Hunter Valley, we have a wealth of options – including a large selection of both vintners and producers of olives, cheeses, and other delicacies.

 The Hunter Valley produces excellent Semillon and Shiraz as well as some fine Chardonnay and Verdelho.